 - Plant capacity = m kg/day

-- Volume of the material = Plant capacity/ Density of the material
+- The volume of the material = Plant capacity/ Density of the material

 - Assuming tank remains half filled, volume = volume of the material x 1.5